 Sales of a substantial number of shares of our Common Stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our Common Stock.
-After this offering, we will have outstanding 1,437,050,859 shares of Common Stock, based on 1.27 billion shares outstanding as of September 30, 2018, assuming the underwriter does not exercise its option to purchase additional shares.
+After this offering, we will have outstanding shares of Common Stock, based on 1.27 billion shares outstanding as of September 30, 2018.
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-Pursuant to the Settlement Agreement, Thermo, Mudrick Capital, and Warlander have respectively agreed to purchase 140,970,321, 14,849,954 and 7,471,153 shares of our Common Stock at the public offering price for total settlement amounts of \$49.3 million, \$5.2 million and \$2.6 million, respectively, which include shares representing their respective pro rata ownership and backstop commitment.
+Pursuant to the Settlement Agreement, Thermo, Mudrick Capital, and Warlander have respectively agreed to purchase 53.0%, 5.6% and 2.8% of the shares offered in this offering on equal terms based on their respective ownership of our Common Stock at the public offering price and have given a backstop commitment to purchase any shares not otherwise purchased by other investors in accordance with their respective ownership of our Common Stock (86.3% for Thermo, 9.1% for Mudrick Capital and 4.6% for Warlander).
 Of the remaining shares, shares held by our directors, executive officers and Thermo Funding II LLC and its affiliate entities are subject to a contractual lock-up with the underwriter for this offering for a period of 90 days from the date of this prospectus supplement but the lock-up is subject to certain restrictions.
 The Resigning Directors shall only be subject to a lock-up period which expires on the earlier of five business days after their resignation from the Board of Directors, which is expected to occur promptly upon affirmation by the Plaintiffs that the due diligence condition under the Settlement Agreement has been satisfied, or 90 days from the date of this prospectus supplement.
 See "Underwriting."
-These shares can be sold, subject to any applicable volume limitations under federal securities laws, after the earlier of the expiration of the lock-up period or release from the lock-up by Cantor Fitzgerald & Co. in its sole discretion.
+These shares can be sold, subject to any applicable volume limitations under federal securities laws, after the earlier of the expiration of the lock-up period or release from the lock-up by Cantor Fitzgerald & Co. in its sole dis